CMagnac/cmagnac.github.io/_posts/2023-05-13-educational-genetics.md

 ## Bunch of definitions

-Lets' begin with two wikipedia definitions about DNA and RNA.
+Let's begin with two Wikipedia definitions about DNA and RNA.

 <blockquote>
 The DeoxyriboNucleic Acid or DNA is a polymer composed of two polynucleotide chains that coil around each other to form a double helix.